baconsocrispy/reb-portfolio/README.md

 `yarn add react react-dom react-router-dom`

+also add `react-hook-form` if planning to create simple forms (i.e. contact form)

 tell package.json to load js as jsx by adding the following flag to the end of the build script:

 `--loader:.js=jsx`